yuichiroharajpn/ElusiveGenes/README.md

 ### Gene tree file
 The suite inputs unrooted tree files in the newick format.
 All tree files have .nwk extension and stored in a specified directory.
+Caution: Do not attach .clps.nwk extension for these tree files because this extension will be attached to the intermediate tree files that are removed at the initial step of the script.
 #### Prefix of OTU names
 Each OTU should have the six-character abbreviation of species names.
 The six-character prefix were attached to species name with underscore.